Dr. Zsuzsa Barbarics-Hermanik

 Late medieval and early modern cultural and gender history as well as the history of communication, media and knowledge, in particular:

-• Manuscript newspapers (avvisi) as repositories and mediators of knowledge and their collections in Central Europe
+Handwritten newsletters (avvisi) and their collections in Central Europe

-• Turkish images and Turkish memory in late medieval and early modern Central Europe
+Images and memories of the ‘Turks’ in late medieval and early modern Central Europe

-• Migration, flight and asylum in Central and Southeast Europe from a gender-historical perspective
+Migration, refuge seeking and asylum in Central- and Southeast Europe from a gender-historical

 Curriculum vitae

 Zsuzsa Barbarics-Hermanik studied history and German language and literature at the Universities of Pécs and Graz, and completed her doctorate in history at the University of Graz.
-Prior to her research and teaching activities at the Department of History and the Institute of Austrian Historical Research at the University of Vienna (starting January 2023), she was initially a university assistant (without a doctorate) at the Chair of Medieval and Early Modern History at the University of Pécs.
-She then held a Hertha Firnberg junior researcher position at the Department of History at the University of Graz.
-She then worked as a university assistant (with a doctorate) at the Department of History and the Centre for the History of Science at the University of Graz.
+Prior to her research and teaching activities at the Department of History and the Institute of Austrian Historical Research at the University of Vienna (starting January 2023), she held a position of a University Assistant (without doctorate) at the Department of Medieval and Early Modern History at the University of Pécs, and then a Hertha-Firnberg-Position at the Institute of History of the University of Graz.
+Following that, she worked as an Assistant Professor at the Institute of History and the Centre for the History of Science at the University of Graz.

-She is a recipient of the Pro Scientia Gold Medal of the Hungarian Academy of Sciences and a member of the Society for Emblem Studies and the Hungarian Historical Society.
-As a member of the scientific advisory board of the following institutions, she provided expert scientific advice on the creation of the Schlossberg Museum in Graz and the Great National Exhibition "Emperor and Sultan.
-Neighbours in the Middle of Europe, 1600-1700" at the Badisches Landesmuseum in Karlsruhe.
+She was awarded the Pro Scientia Gold Medal of the Hungarian Academy of Sciences and is a member of the Society for Emblem Studies and the Hungarian Historical Society.
+As a member of the scientific advisory board of the following institutions, she provided expert scientific advice on the creation of the Schlossberg Museum in Graz and the Great State Exhibition “Emperor and Sultan.
+Neighbours in the Heart of Europe, 1600-1700” at the Badisches Landesmuseum in Karlsruhe.

-As PI, she led two third-party funded research projects entitled "Transcultural Exchange: the Habsburgs and the Ottomans, 1520-1620" (Hertha Firnberg project, funded by the FWF, T-476) and "The European Republic of Scholars and the Ottoman Empire: Knowledge Transfer and Networks of Knowledge in the Age of Enlightenment" (funded by the Fritz Thyssen Foundation, ref.
+As a PI, she led two third-party funded research projects entitled “Transcultural Exchange: The Habsburgs and the Ottomans, 1520-1620” (Hertha Firnberg project, funded by the FWF, T-476) and “The European Republic of Letters and the Ottoman Empire: Knowledge Transfer and Networks of Knowledge in the Age of the Enlightenment” (funded by the Fritz Thyssen Foundation, ref.
 10.17.2.038GE).
-She has also received research grants for her research projects, such as those from the Gerda Henkel Foundation, the Habsburg Institute in Budapest and the Collegium Hungaricum in Vienna.
+She is also grateful to have received research grants and fellowships from the Gerda Henkel Foundation in Germany, the Habsburg Institute in Budapest und the Collegium Hungaricum in Vienna.

 Publications